nus-cs2103-AY1617S1/addressbook-level4/collated/test/A0138978Ereused.md

     }

     /**
-     * Returns true if the list is showing the person details correctly and in correct order.
+     * Returns true if the list is showing the task details correctly and in correct order.
-     * @param persons A list of person in the correct order.
+     * @param tasks A list of tasks in the correct order.
      */
     public boolean isListMatching(List<Task> tasks) {
         return this.isListMatching(0, tasks);